MicrosoftDocs/machine-learning-server-docs/microsoft-r/index.md

 + <a href="#sqlr">SQL Server R Services</a>

 To learn about the difference between these Microsoft R products, see the [comparison here](#compare-prods).
+For a side-by-side comparison of Microsoft R Server, Microsoft R Client, and Microsoft R Open, [see here](microsoft-r-getting-started.md#compare-prods).
 <br>
 <a name="mrs"></a>
 ##Microsoft R Server